rubytogether/rubytogether.org/app/views/news/2020-06-09-may-2020-monthly-update.html.md

 ## ruby together news

 In May, Ruby Together was supported by 45 different companies, including Sapphire member [Stripe](https://stripe.com).
-Five companies joined as new members, including .
+Five companies joined as new members.

 On top of those companies, five new developers signed up as members, including Lola Odelola and Jakob Waller.
 In total, we were supported by 102 developer members.
 Thanks to all of our members for making everything that we do possible. &lt;3